China–Arab relations: Medieval era

 Chinese General Tang Jiahui led the Chinese to defeat the following Arab-Tibetan attack in the Battle of Aksu (717).
 The attack on Aksu was joined by Turgesh Khan Suluk.
 Both Uch Turfan and Aksu were attacked by the Turgesh, Arab, and Tibetan force on 15 August 717.
 Qarluqs serving under Chinese command, under Arsila Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
 Al-Yashkuri, the Arab commander and his army fled to Tashkent after they were defeated.

-In 751, When the Chinese interfered in the affairs of the Emirate of Chach (Modern Tashkent), They killed the emperor for his disloyalty to them.
-Later, his son requested help from the Arabs, which were the Abbasids at that time, The Abbasids clashed with the Chinese at Talas.
-The Abbasid army under Ziyad ibn Salih managed to decisively defeat the Tang army under Gao Xianzhi.
-As Arabic sources claim that 45,000–50,000 Chinese were killed in the battle and 20,000–25,000 were captured.
-The defeat marked the end of Tang westward expansion and resulted in Muslim control of Transoxiana.
-The Abbasids successfully captured the Silk Road.
+During the decline of the Umayyad Caliphate in 750, combined with Emperor Xuanzong's expansion policy, enabled Tang to reassert its influence in Transoxania and become the predominant power in Chinese Turkestan.
+However, this resurgence ended suddenly at the Battle of Talas in 751.
+The Tang army led by Gao Xianzhi was defeated by the Abbasid army under Ziyad ibn Salih near present-day Tashkent.
+Sources differ on the force numbers and casualties with army sizes ranging from 10,000 to 100,000 for the Chinese side and 30,000 to 200,000 for the Abbasid side, although the larger numbers for both are likely exaggerated.
+Chinese sources state that the Tang army suffered 20,000 to 30,000 casualties while Arab sources state that 50,000 Tang soldiers were killed and 20,000 were taken captive.
+This defeat marked the end of Tang westward expansion in Transoxiana.The Abbasids then consolidated their rule in Transoxania.

 A Chinese captured at Talas, Du Huan, was brought to Baghdad and toured throughout the caliphate.
 He observed that in Merv, Khurasan, Arabs and Persians lived in mixed concentrations.
 He gave an account of the Arab people in the Tongdian in 801 which he wrote when he returned to China.

 Arabia [Dashi] was originally part of Persia.
 The men have high noses, are dark, and bearded.
 The women are very fair [white] and when they go out they veil the face.
 Five times daily they worship God [Tianshen].
 They wear silver girdles, with silver knives suspended.
 They do not drink wine, nor use music.
 Their place of worship will accommodate several hundreds of people.
 Every seventh day the king (Caliph) sits on high, and speaks to those below saying, ' Those who are killed by the enemy will be born in heaven above; those who slay the enemy will receive happiness.'
 Therefore they are usually valiant fighters.
 Their land is sandy and stony, not fit for cultivation; so they hunt and eat flesh.